paulgpt12/paulgpt12/README.md

 - 👋 Hi, I am @paulgpt12
-- 🌱 I am a student from germany.
-My bachelor subject is biomathematics and biophysics.
+- I am a student from germany.
+My bachelor subjects are biomathematics and biophysics.
-- 🌱 As part of my bachelor studies, I am learning the programming languages R, Python and C.
+- As part of my bachelor studies, I am getting to know the world of coding.
-- 🌱 In addition to my academic education, I did some private coding projects for fun;)
+- In addition to my academic education, I did some private coding projects for fun;)
 - 📫 How to reach me: via e-mail

 <!---